MilenAyvazyan/Startup-Success-Analysis/README.md

 ## Repository Structure
 - `data.csv`: Contains the dataset used for analysis.
 - `dictionary.csv`: Provides detailed descriptions of the dataset features.
-- `startup_eda.ipynb`: Jupyter notebook containing the analysis.
+- `startups.ipynb`: Jupyter notebook containing the analysis.
 - `README.md`: Overview of the project.

 ## Usage